Chrissy Teigen Wants You To Know She’s More Than ‘Just’ A Model

 https://www.instagram.com/p/BlJuigjj9Is/?taken-by=chrissyteigen

-Teigen said in an interview on Pure Wow, that one job she never plans to add to her resume is President.
-At least President of the United States, although she does jokingly say that if Trump could do it, it could happen.
+Teigen said in an interview on Pure Wow that one job she never plans to add to her resume is president.
+At least president of the United States, although she does jokingly say that if Trump could do it, it could happen.
 In a more serious tone, she then shakes it off and reiterates that she would never do it because the country deserves better.

 Whatever job title she settles on, most of her fans think “mom” is a pretty good job description.